shahrukhalam/Pages/Sources/Pages/Articles/Contents/Frameworks/Dynamic.md

 # How Jesse Pinkman Cracked Dynamic Library in iOS (Part 1)

-Are you Duplicating a piece of code for a particular functionality across multiple Apps?
+<p class="intro">Are you Duplicating a piece of code for a particular functionality across multiple Apps?
 Do you find it difficult to fix a bug in all those places?
-If Yes, then Dynamic Library is an answer to your problems.
+If Yes, then Dynamic Library is an answer to your problems.</p>

 <img src="../../Images/Articles/Frameworks/Dynamic/breaking-bad.jpeg" alt="Breaking Bad van in the desert" style="width: 100%;margin: 20px 0px;">
+<p class="imageCredits centerText">Breaking Bad Meth Van, Courtesy: <a href="https://www.artstation.com/artwork/XBmkGw">Artstation</a></p>

 This Article will be in the form of a questionnaire about Dynamic Library in iOS between **Jesse Pinkman** & **Heisenberg**, fictional characters from the epic TV Series [Breaking Bad](https://en.wikipedia.org/wiki/Breaking_Bad).
 Those who haven't watched it, Walter White (aka Heisenberg) is like a mentor to Jesse Pinkman, but for all the unconventional things.